MyAdOptimizer/mao-index/auto-insurance/mao-auto-insurance-client-side.md

 ## LocalStorage Integration

-If you want to use LocalStorage instead Querystring.
-Set up the parameters values stated above.
-MyAdOptimizer provide you a method called **setMAOLocalStorageValue** for do it.
+In order to use LocalStorage instead Querystring, set up the parameters names & values stated above by adding them using a MAO JS function called **setMAOLocalStorageValue**.
+This method expects a key/value pair.

 The function setMAOLocalStorageValue need two paramets